pgf96/Minesweeper/README.md

 ![](/images/hard.jpg)

 ## Built with
-JavaScripts, HTML, css
+JavaScripts, HTML, CSS

 ## Getting Started
 Open the link in Google Chrome. ([Minesweeper](https://pgf96.github.io/Minesweeper/)).

 ## Next Steps
-☐ add a custoomizable difficulty setting where the user can select the grid size and number of bombs ☐ Create an AI in python to play minesweeper
+☐ Customizable difficulty setting where the user can input the grid size and number of bombs

+☐ Create an AI in python to play minesweeper

-☐ Implement user profiles to save game data historry
+☐ Implement user profiles to save game data history